Neurodegeneration with brain iron accumulation: Diagnosis

-DAT-Scans, TC(D)-Sonography, PET-Scans and in some cases Magnetic resonance imaging (MRI) (type of scans depending on the symptoms) are used to distinguish between the different forms of NBIA due to the accumulation of iron in different areas of the brain.
+DaT scans, transcranial Doppler sonography (TCD), PET scans, and, in some cases, magnetic resonance imaging (MRI) (type of scans depending on the symptoms) are used to distinguish between the different forms of NBIA due to the accumulation of iron in different areas of the brain.
 Patients typically fall into two different categories: (1) early onset, rapid progression or (2) late onset, slow progression.
 The first type is considered to be the classic presentation, while the second type is thought to be a more atypical presentation.
 Phenotypes of the different disorders appear to be dependent on age, i.e. amount of iron accumulation and cognitive abilities.

 Treatments

 Effective disease-modifying treatments have not yet been found for any of the NBIA disorders.
-Current treatment is supportive and focused on improving symptoms: Dystonia is a common debilitating symptom and can be managed with oral medications, and sometimes with deep-brain electrical stimulation, therapy support for walking, eating, and manual tasks is essential.
+Treatment is supportive and focused on improving symptoms: Dystonia is a common debilitating symptom and can be managed with oral medications, and sometimes with deep-brain electrical stimulation, therapy support for walking, eating, and manual tasks is essential.
 Later, in many of the diseases, slowing and stopping of movement (known as parkinsonism) can become common.
-Removal of iron, using medications known as iron-chelators, has been tested in clinical trial but was not definitively shown to be effective.
+Removal of iron, using medications known as iron chelators, has been tested in clinical trial but was not definitively shown to be effective.